The Early Years: 1997 - 2000

 By the end of 1999, SaskCulture successfully launched a new funding program – the Multicultural Initiatives Fund, designed to stimulate ethno-cultural and multicultural programs and activities throughout the province.
 The development of this fund was seen as an important addition to the resources available from the Culture Section of the Trust Fund for Saskatchewan’s multicultural community.

 Communication of the new SaskCulture and its mission and vision were important during this period.
 After establishing a new Communication Manager position, work continued to build the SaskCulture brand and launch a new benefits statement of Culture Builds Community! (an idea contributed by the Past President Ken Sagal).
-In 2000, the campaign, which used posters, advertisements, flyers, folders and trade show display - targeted key groups, such as business leaders, governments and member organizations.
-SaskCulture also started the weekly distribution of SaskCulture E-Update which was sent to all members and community partners, via the Internet.
+In 2000, the campaign, which used posters, advertisements, flyers, folders and a trade show display - targeted key groups, such as business leaders, governments and member organizations.
+Shortly afterward, SaskCulture also started the weekly distribution of SaskCulture E-Update which was sent to all members and community partners, via the Internet.

-This new communication network brought great news on June 13, 2000, when a new Lottery Licence Agreement was signed by Minister Clay Serby and the Tri-global partners, setting a 9.5 per cent licence fee and a commitment by the partners to increase support to the Aboriginal community and continued work on a provincial/regional/community delivery mechanism.
+This new communication network brought great news on June 13, 2000, when a new Lottery Licence Agreement was signed by Minister Clay Serby and the Tri-global partners, setting a 9.5 per cent licence fee and a commitment by the partners to increase support to the Indigenous community and continued work on a provincial/regional/community delivery mechanism.
 Minister Serby announced the new lottery licence at a MLA Reception held in conjunction with the Saskatchewan Arts Board, praising the community for its work in building and maintaining culture in Saskatchewan.

-The earlier work on the Cultural Tourism Task Team lead to the establishment of the Cultural Tourism Advisory Council, a committee of Tourism Saskatchewan.
+The earlier work on the Cultural Tourism Task Team led to the establishment of the Cultural Tourism Advisory Council, a committee of Tourism Saskatchewan.
 The Council advised Tourism Saskatchewan on the development of future cultural tourism initiatives.
 This work culminated in a cultural tourism symposium, called Creating Wealth through Cultural Tourism, held early in 2001.
 This partnership, along with the upcoming 100th anniversary of the province, was the impetus for the partners in tourism, sport, recreation and government developing the Saskatchewan Online Events Guide.
 At the time, this database was credited as being the most comprehensive collection of provincial events available online.

 Besides the growing interest in other sectors, SaskCulture continued to support the needs of cultural workers.
 In 2000, it prepared, published and distributed the SaskCulture Handbook for Member Organizations, and held regular meetings, called Staff Network Meetings, with organizational leaders.
 The SaskCulture board embarked on a series of member consultations to gather feedback and discuss emerging issues, including the government’s plans to develop a Cultural Policy framework and a paper by Dr. Joy Cohnstaedt offering a draft set of assumptions for the government’s framework.
 SaskCulture would remain a key player in the development of a new provincial cultural policy for years to come.